Linear superposition as a core theorem of quantum empiricism: State space

-As we have seen, nothing above and beyond what was used in constructing the mathematics \eqref{axiom1}--\eqref{D'} is required to explain the meaning of the quantum state.
+At the moment, it is worthwhile to summarize where we stand.
+As we have seen, nothing above and beyond what was used in constructing the mathematics \eqref{axiom1}--\eqref{D'} is required to explain the nature and meaning of the quantum state.
 Besides, we have obtained not merely a completion of construction~\eqref{Repr}:

+In the first place, one establishes \emph{a genesis of the quantal discreteness.
+Discriminating is an isolated act in the very nature of the perception process}: `one thing is distinct from another', `the controlling the minimal begins with a distincting of something the two', \thelike\ (sect.~\ref{observ}).
+Accordingly, ``indivisibility, or ``individuality'', characterizing the elementary processes'' \cite[p.~203; N.~Bohr]{schilpp} must be formalized into the \emph{`elemental' click}. \begin{itemize} \item The classical continuality of the perceptual reality---the $(3\,{+}\,1)$"=space, fields $\{u(\bo x,t)$, $\psi(\bo x,t)$, $\ldots\}$, and the $\bbR$"=numbers---is a theorization act, whereas the nature of the perception fundamentally ``contains an element of discontinuity'' \cite[p.~179]{muynck}.
+The continuality of the classical"=physics mathematics we are used to is a `quantum effect'. \end{itemize}

+The theorization does also bear on preparation \SM.
+For example, smoothy reducing the interferometer intensity is not an empiricism but an \emph{imagination} of abstracta the continuity/"!infinity.
+Clearly, such an (incorrect) substitution of the perception process should somewhere be replaced with a `correct understanding'"!---""introduction of the categories the \lrceil{isolated micro"=events} \tplus\ \lrceil{(myriads) assemblages thereof}.
+Granted, the natural language is able to describe the discontinuity only in the classical (the energy) terms---Plank's quantum of action~$\hbar$, although the \emph{quantum discreteness is not a discretization of} something classical but a discreteness on its own account.